SENSUIKAN!

 25 January 1945:

-Arrives at Mereyon at about 2200.
-I-371 is the second IJN supply submarine to reach the badly starved IJA garrison.
-That month, 467 men die of starvation.
+Arrives at Mereyon at about 2200 as the second IJN supply submarine to reach the badly starved IJA garrison.
 I-371 unloads 50 metric tons of edibles and mail.
-As a result, the daily ration is increased from five to seven ounces of rice per man.
+As a result, the daily rice ration is increased from five to seven ounces per man.

 26 January 1945: